 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Bad news, Costco shoppers: Costco’s Online Photo Center is shutting down permanently starting Jan.
+Bad news, Costco shoppers: the Costco Photo Center online portal shut down permanently on Jan.
 28, 2023.

 Costco announced the closure to customers in an email stating that all products and services from CostcoPhotoCenter.com, CostcoDVD.com, and CostcoBusinessPrinting.com will no longer be offered.
 Now they’re encouraging shoppers to transfer any photos over to Shutterfly.

 This news followed the 2021 closure of their in-store Photo Centers, which is when they moved all their photo services to online only.

 With photo services no longer available from Costco, here’s what you need to know and when you need to transfer your photos over so you don’t lose them.

 The Costco Online Photo Center officially closed on Jan.
 28, 2023.

 According to Costco, any earlier photo projects you’ve started online will no longer be available.
 If you’d like extra copies of any of these projects, you’d need to place the order before Jan.
 28.

 Costco also says members can download any Costco-uploaded photos to a personal computer through Jan.
 31, 2024.
 They reached out to members in mid-January (around Jan.
 11) about how to transfer photos.